 • Surface Area

-Dr Turner now only uses either nano-textured (Motiva) or micro-textured (Mentor) breast implants with low surface roughness as these have been shown to be the safest implants available on the market worldwide.
+Dr Turner only uses either nano-textured (Motiva) or micro-textured (Mentor) breast implants with low surface roughness as these are the safest implants available.

 4. INCISION – What’s the Right Incision position?